pencil-js/pencil.js/modules/sprite/readme.md

     });
 ```

-You can also use the `Sprite` class directly if you prefer.
+You can also use the `Sprite` class directly if you prefer, but you'll need to fill the frames list yourself.
 ```js
 import Sprite from "@pencil.js/sprite";